 Allocating to Reviewers

-When a reviewer logs into Ex Ordo for the first time, we ask them to select a topic of knowledge or expertise.
-The reason for this is when the system runs the one-click allocation, the appropriate reviewers will be allocated the appropriate submissions based on the common topic area(s).
+When a reviewer logs into Ex Ordo for the first time, we ask them to select their topics/areas of expertise.
+When the system runs the one-click allocation, the appropriate reviewers will be allocated the appropriate submissions based on the common topic area(s).
 This prevents reviewers being allocated a submission with a topic they’re not 100% confident reviewing – and no more allocating by using sticky notes for you!

 Another pain point for reviewers is being over-burdened with submissions to review.
-Reviewers review in their own spare time (often after their own full-time job).
-With the click of a button, we can set a max number of submissions that each reviewer should be allocated.
+Reviewers review in their spare time (often after their own full-time job).
+You can set a max number of submissions that each reviewer should be allocated.
 The system can also prevent conflicts of interest so that reviewers don’t receive submissions from colleagues in their organization.

-There are many additional pain points we solve form both the review and administrator point of view – offline review, easy-to-use making scheme etc. Why not schedule a demo to see for yourself?
+There are many additional pain points we solve for chairs and their reviewer – offline review, decline a review, easy-to-use making scheme etc. Why not schedule a demo to see for yourself?